boyinsea/ErosWeb/documentation.md

 #### Connecting to the ET-312 "Link" Port

-The cable used to connect the DB9 serial port on the computer to the 3.5mm stereo "Link" jack on the box is readily available from ErosTek and other sources:
+The special cable used to connect the DB9 serial port on the computer to the 3.5mm stereo "Link" jack on the box is readily available from ErosTek and other sources:

 * [Relper Lineso DB9Pin Female to DC3.5mm Serial Cable](https://www.amazon.com/gp/product/B06Y98F6D5)
 * [EROSLINK SERIAL CABLE](https://erostek.com/collections/wiring/products/eroslink-serial-cable)